Snake plant fungus is one of the most well-known issues in this type of indoor plant.

-Yes, it’s an indoor plant, but it’d be great if you can provide at least some sunlight to this plant.
+Yes, it's an indoor plant, but it'd be great if you could provide at least some sunlight to this plant.

 I'd recommend you place the Snake plant in such a place where it can receive a couple of hours of morning sunlight.

 It will prevent any fungal growth on the plant's surface, especially on the leaves.

 5. Avoid Watering In The Evening

 When you water the plant in the evening, the topsoil remains moist for a really long time.

 And that's not a good sign for you, as it can easily attract fungal growth to the plant.

 So, if you've been watering the plant in the evening, you can change the schedule to early morning hours.